makeabilitylab/physcomp/electronics/variable-resistors.md

 {:toc}
 ---

 In previous lessons, we worked with [fixed-value resistors](resistors.md).
 In this lesson, we'll learn about **variable resistors**—resistors that *change* their resistance based in response to some physical input (like potentiometers) or environmental input like thermistors (temperature), force-sensitive resistors (force), or photo-sensitive resistors (light).
+We've listed some examples below.

 ![Grid of images showing different types of variable resistors, including: potentiometers, touch membranes, photocells, thermistors, force-sensitive resistors, and flex sensors](assets/images/VariableResistors_ExampleGallery.png)
 **Figure.** Many common **sensors** are actually variable resistors—they dynamically change their resistance in response to some human or environmental input.
 For example, thermistors change their resistance based on temperature, photocells based on light, force-sensitive resistors (FSRs) based on force.
 In fact, you have thermistors, photocells, and FSRs in your hardware kits!
 Prices and pictures are from Sparkfun.com; parts can often be cheaper in bulk from suppliers like [Digi-Key](https://www.digikey.com/) or [Mouser Electronics](https://www.mouser.com/).
 {: .fs-1 }

 This is exciting!
 Physical computing is all about **interaction** and resistive materials that respond to different stimuli open up a new world of possibilities!
-We'll start with one of the most common variable resistors, called a potentiometer, and then **TODO**!!!!

 ## Variable resistor types